martino449/Ita.Py/README.md

 # M-interpreter
-This interpreter transform .m files in functioning .py programs
+This interpreter transform .M files in functioning .py programs